vikchupak/DevOps/Linux/ProcessManagement/signals.md

 - `top`
 - `htop`
 - `system monitor` out-the-box
-- `proc` intersection between procesess and file system.
-State of processes in virtual file system(mounted in /proc).
-The place where the kernel places the information about processes.

 About htop and how to __monitor__, kill processes like in windows task manager.
 Set task priority\
 https://www.youtube.com/watch?v=vsEJz9aKGKU